-It is recommended that consideration is given to declaring an air quality management area (AQMA) for PM ${10}$ for domestic fuel burning for all six areas modelled.
+It is recommended that monitoring be undertaken in the grid and consideration is given to declaring an air quality management area (AQMA) for PM10 for domestic fuel burning.

 1 Refers to standards recommended by the Expert Panel on Air Quality Standards.
 Recommended standards are set purely with regard to scientific and medical evidence on the effects of the particular pollutants on health, at levels at which risks to public health, including vulnerable groups, are very small or regarded as negligible.
 2 Refers to objectives in the Strategy for each of the eight pollutants.
 The objectives provide policy targets by outlining what should be achieved in the light of the air quality standards and other relevant factors and are expressed as a given ambient concentration to be achieved within a given timescale.